 So let’s look at what might be driving this decision.

 To understand the reasoning behind this merger, we need to look at the industry as a whole, its health, its history, and where it seems to be heading.

 Online digital advertising is, as it has been for some time, a fief divided between two kings.
 The first of these two co-regents is Google (or, rather, Alphabet).
 Google’s empire was built on, and to a large extent is still built on, its search engine.

 Google’s dominance in this domain remains almost total in much of the developed and developing world.
 Its reign, however, has not been uncontested.
 At the foot of this so-called Walled Garden lie a large number of startups and multinationals that all sought to build the fabled “Google killer” to no avail.

 Google’s seemingly unassailable fortress is founded on not just search, but also on the intelligent acquisition of YouTube in 2005 that allowed them to gain a considerable headstart in online video.
 A headstart that has only grown since the acquisition.

 Facebook’s giant share of the digital marketing industry is mostly a function of its almost ubiquitous social network.
 Even as it’s social network has begun to lose users, and as its userbase has started to age, intelligent acquisitions have only further anchored its place on the throne.
 First, there was Instagram, then later WhatsApp.
-Facebook has proven itself willing to invest large sums of money intelligently in order to secure its spot at the top of this industry.
+Facebook has proven itself ready and willing to invest large sums of money intelligently in order to secure its spot at the top of this industry.

 So, his duopoly has proven durable, and there is little sign that outsiders will be able to break the duopoly in the near future.
 The only real, threatening challenger on the market is Amazon.
 Like Google and Facebook, Amazon has an enormous treasure trove of information on a truly vast number of users.
 And, like Google and Facebook, it is one of the very few online services that the majority of (western) netizens use consistently.